 Dr. Truax graduated from the Kansas State University College of Veterinary Medicine in 2000.
 He is a member of the AVMA and AAHA.
 He is a veterinary representative to the Omaha Metropolitan Medical Response System and is a member of the NAHERC (National Animal Health Emergency Response Corp).
 The NAHERC is a veterinary group, through the USDA, that responds to local, regional, national, and international disasters involving animals.

 Dr. Truax’s family includes wife Kami; two sons, Hayden and Grayson; a Golden Retriever named Kallie; and a Border Collie mix, Libby.
-His hobbies include golf, woodworking, gardening, and outings with his children.
-Dr Truax also practices Aikido (a Japanese martial art that couples martial arts defense with the use of the Katana Sword) and currently holds the rank of 3rd Kyu.
+His hobbies include woodworking, gardening, and outings with his children.
+Dr. Truax also practices Aikido (a Japanese martial art that couples martial arts defense with the use of the Katana Sword) and in July 2018 he attained the rank of Shodan or first degree black belt.
 His special interests include Cardiology, Cardiac Ultrasound, and Orthopedic Surgery.

 Dr. Amy Grant

 Dr. Grant graduated from Kansas State University College of Veterinary Medicine in 2003 and is a member of the AVMA and AAHA.
 Her special interests include surgery and internal medicine.

-Dr. Grant is married and has two children; the family also includes an English Bulldog named Aggie, two cats named Mr. Krabs and Squidward, and two parakeets named Greenie and Gabby, and two hamsters named Trixie Pickles and Chug Chug Pickles!
+Dr. Grant is married and has two children; the family also includes two cats named Mr. Krabs and Squidward, a pair of parakeets named Greenie and Gabby, and two hamsters named Trixie Pickles and Chug Chug Pickles!
 Dr. Grant enjoys spending her free time taking her children to the Omaha zoo, local parks and swimming pools, and movies.